MicrosoftDocs/ai-builder/ai-builder-docs/share-your-prompt.md

 ### Can I allow other users to edit my prompts?

-No. When sharing a prompt with a user, they won't have the ability to edit or delete it.
+No. When you share a prompt with a user, they don't have the ability to edit or delete it.

 ### Can I stop sharing a prompt?